sharath1493/SwagLabs-PythonHybridFramework/README.md

 Login:
   1. Login with Standard User
-  2. Login - Data Driven
+  2. Login - Data Driven test with Wrong Credentials and Correct Credentials

 Inventory:
   1. Verifying the Default order of Product catalog